JuliaAstro/LombScargle.jl/README.md

 * `errors`: the uncertainties associated to each `signal` point

+All the vectors above must have the same length.

 Optional keyword arguments are:

-* `fit_mean`: if `true`, fit for the mean of the signal using the Generalised Lomb–Scargle algorithm (see Zechmeister & Kürster paper below).
-If this is `false`, the original algorithm by Lomb and Scargle will be employed (see Townsend paper below), which does not take into account a non-null mean and uncertainties for observations
+* `fit_mean`: if `true`, fit for the mean of the signal using the Generalised Lomb–Scargle algorithm (see Zechmeister & Kürster paper).
+If this is `false`, the original algorithm by Lomb and Scargle will be employed (see Townsend paper), which does not take into account a non-null mean and uncertainties for observations
 * `center_data`: if `true`, subtract the mean of `signal` from `signal` itself before performing the periodogram.
 This is especially important if `fit_mean` is `false`
-* `frequencies`: the frequecy grid at which the periodogram will be computed, as a vector.
+* `frequencies`: the frequecy grid (not angular frequencies) at which the periodogram will be computed, as a vector.
 If not provided, it is automatically determined with `LombScargle.autofrequency` function, which see.
   See below for other available keywords that can be used to affect the frequency grid without directly setting `frequencies`

 In addition, you can use all optional keyword arguments of `LombScargle.autofrequency` function in order to tune the `frequencies` vector